 - Processing Timesv

-In line with the Home Office service standards for processing UK visa applications, they decide 95 per cent of settlement applications within 12 weeks of the application date and 100 per cent within 24 weeks of the application date.
+In line with the Home Office service standards for processing UK visa applications for UK Partner visa, they decide 95 per cent of settlement applications within 12 weeks of the application date and 100 per cent within 24 weeks of the application date.

-Applicants apply for the Same Day at one of Public Enquiry Office (PEO) in the UK; the application is normally decided on the same day.
+Applicants applying for a for UK Partner visa through the Same Day Service at one of the Public Enquiry Office (PEO) in the UK; the application is normally decided on the same day.